LennaHammer/English/EVP/out/words_pronoun.md

 - There's someone outside the house.
 - Someone must have seen what happened.
 - Eventually someone in the audience spoke.
-- You'll have to ask someone else.
+- You'll have to ask someone `else`.

 ## 82. something ## pronoun
 /ˈsʌm.θɪŋ/ or something (like that)